KIT-CMS/CROWN/docs/sphinx_source/cms_analysis.rst

    | CMS Wiki (corrections): https://cms-analysis-corrections.docs.cern.ch/
    | Correctionlib docs: https://cms-nanoaod.github.io/correctionlib/

-Further, common analysis recommendations, which is not specifically relevant for CROWN but for the subsequent analysis steps like CMS plotting style, naming of systematic uncertainties or statistical tools, can be found here: https://cms-analysis.docs.cern.ch/
+Further, common analysis recommendations, which are not specifically relevant for CROWN but for the subsequent analysis steps like CMS plotting style, naming of systematic uncertainties or statistical tools, can be found here: https://cms-analysis.docs.cern.ch/